letAshCook/MyHKMU-2.0-StudentManagementSystem/README.md

 #### Overview

-The Student Management System (SMS) is a software management project hosted by Hong Kong Metropolitan University, specifically for Bachelor of Science in Computer Science and Engineering majors.
-This project aims to facilitate collaboration and communication within a student group while implementing software project management methodologies.
-The goal is to undertake and complete the project within a defined timeline, allowing the team to practice essential project management skills.
+The **MyHKMU 2.0 - Student Management System (SMS)** is a collaborative software management project hosted by Hong Kong Metropolitan University, specifically designed for Bachelor of Science in Computer Science and Engineering majors.
+This project aims to enhance collaboration, communication, and learning within our student group while applying software project management methodologies.

-The team will focus on the following key areas:
+The primary goal is to successfully complete the project within a defined timeline, allowing the team to practice essential project management skills.
+Throughout this journey, we will encounter real-world challenges, fostering a deeper understanding of software development and teamwork.

+#### Key Focus Areas

 - **Project Management**: Apply foundational project management principles.
 - **Defining Key Management Stages**: Establish clear stages for project progression.